LoPablo/enexomaApi/README.md

 Also feel free to ask if anything is unclear or you need help with getting something to work.

 ## Example
-For an Example to implement a communication with the Gateway take a look at the ShellenbergBridge.ts file foe an example.
-A Socket can be opened with the SmartSocketFacotry which needs a DataDefferedHanlder to send incoming messages to (SchellenbergBridge.ts is defined as DataDefferedHandler)
+For an Example, to implement a communication with the Gateway, take a look at the ShellenbergBridge.ts file foe an example.
+A Socket can be opened with the SmartSocketFacotry which needs a DataDefferedHanlder to send incoming messages to (EnexomaBridge.ts is defined as DataDefferedHandler)